graywolf336/CaptureThePoints/README.md

 * - CTPPlayerDeathEvent
 * Force clients to get the sign updates that we do when restoring an arena, thanks to Bubelbub
 * Revamped how multiple arenas are handled
+* Recoded ~40% of the plugin, should have better performance
 * Changed some commands to fix the new system
 * - `/ctp j <arena>` if no `<arena>` is given, we will send them to the default arena or the one arena (if there is only one)
 * - `/ctp kick <arena> <player`